Trying to catch up on Air Force news?

 Read the August edition of the SAF/PA Quarterly Newsletter for updates on Air Force Public Affairs.

-Then check out the links below to see just some of the many resources available to learn more about your Air Force.
+Check out the links below to see just some of the many resources available to learn more about your Air Force.

 The September 18th look "Around the Air Force" highlights Air Force leaders speaking at the Air Force Association 2020 Virtual Air, Space and Cyber Conference.